 - Up to $1,000 in fines (or equivalent community service time)14

-A Nevada conviction for violating NRS 200.471(2)(b) may be sealed five (5) years after the case ends.
+Assault with a deadly weapon convictions may be sealed five (5) years after the case ends.
 But if the case gets reduced or dismissed, then the waiting period decreases significantly:

 |Nevada Assault Conviction||Waiting period to get a record seal|